Let's Make Delaware the Healthiest State in the Nation!

 Delaware’s Safe Routes to School (SRTS) Program, managed by DelDOT, encourages children to walk or bike to school safely by improving infrastructure and promoting safety education.
 The program partners with schools and communities to create safer, more accessible routes, aiming to reduce traffic risks, promote physical activity, and support healthy habits among students.

 DCADV is a statewide nonprofit dedicated to ending domestic violence through advocacy, prevention, education, and policy change.
 They support survivors and service providers with training, resources, and technical assistance, while also addressing root causes like racism and gender-based violence.
-DCADV’s programs include public awareness campaigns, professional development, and initiatives focused on underserved communities.

 The Delaware Division of Public Health’s Immunization Program works to protect communities by ensuring access to safe, effective vaccines for children and adults.
 The program provides immunization education, manages vaccine distribution, and supports healthcare providers in maintaining high vaccination rates across the state.